New York Equitable Distribution Lawyer

 The judge will look at each spouse’s direct and indirect contributions to the couple’s financial situation.
 Examples include doing renovations on the home or making the house down payment using separate property.

-If one spouse is primarily responsible for parenting and household work, how has this benefited the career of the other partner?
+If one spouse is primarily responsible for parenting and household work, how has this benefitted the career of the other partner?

 Difficulty in Liquidating or Dividing Marital Assets

-“Liquid” property can easily be converted into cash.
+Liquid property is property that can easily be converted into cash.
 There are times when assets can’t be sold for cash easily, or when dividing property is impossible or extremely difficult.
 A judge can consider this and order an exchange of credit or property, rather than mandating the property be sold.

 Each Spouse’s Future Financial Situation